vishal-raj15/decentralised_postPage/README.md

 # decentralised_postPage

-this is a basic decentralised posting news platform built in truffle framework and with smartt contract in solidity
+this is a basic decentralised posting news platform built in truffle framework and with smart contract in solidity

 clone this repo